 Heating and Cooling

-With that said, even if you do not have the latest model A/C, it is extremely easy to make your mobile home more energy efficient.
+With that said, even if you do not have the latest model A/C, it is extremely easy to make your manufactured home more energy efficient.
 For instance, inexpensive exterior shading, window film, and controlling moisture in your crawl space are cost-effective ways to make your home more comfortable.

 What to Expect

-Not only can you reduce your carbon footprint, but you can also save money when you choose to purchase a mobile or manufactured residence.
-As you can see, there are a whole host of benefits that come with mobile homes that have been designed with you and the environment in mind.
+Not only can you reduce your carbon footprint, but you can also save money when you choose to purchase a manufactured home.
+As you can see, there are a whole host of benefits that come with manufactured homes that have been designed with you and the environment in mind.

-Moreover, let’s not forget that manufactured residences have less square footage in comparison to a traditional or standard built house.
+Moreover, let’s not forget that manufactured homes have less square footage in comparison to a site-built house.
 Consequently, less energy is needed, you can utilize your space better (it is easier to declutter), and it is less expensive to make energy efficiency upgrades.

-That said, if you have questions about manufactured homes or mobile home communities in your area, then you can reach out to a knowledgeable associate at Tyrone Woods Manufactured Home Community for additional support.
+That said, if you have questions about manufactured homes or manufactured home communities in your area, then you can reach out to a knowledgeable associate at Tyrone Woods Manufactured Home Community for additional support.